iulian-rusu/mregex/README.md

     * `^`, `$` - anchors
     * `[abc]`, `[^abc]`, `[a-z0-9]` - sets

+## Installation

+The project is header-only and does not depend on any third-party libraries.
+Currently, building is supported on GCC 10 and Clang 12.
+Earlier compiler versions do not fully implement some C++20 features like CNTTP and are not tested.

+To use the library in your CMake project, update your include directories in `CMakeList.txt` with the path to `include`.
+Also make sure the CMake project is using at least C++20.

+If you don't want to use CMake, you don't have to.
+You can simply add the project's `include` directory to your environment's path.

 ## Usage
 Below is an example of parsing a date.
 Notice that the generated regular expression is a type and not an object, since the library maps every